sa-tre/satre-specification/docs/source/standard.md

 ### 1.6 Project management

-The ability of the organisation to manage projects effectively.
+The ability of the TRE organisation to manage projects effectively.

 ### 1.7 Researcher accreditation

-The ability of the organisation to ensure that people with access to data are identified correctly and they are suitably qualified.
+The ability of the TRE organisation to ensure that people with access to data are identified correctly and they are suitably qualified.

 #### 1.7.1 Training management

-The ability of the organisation to track and maintain adequate training levels.
+The ability of the TRE organisation to track and maintain adequate training levels.

 | Statement | Guidance |
 | --------- | -------- |